 Speaking of overpopulation, you should get your kitten spayed or neutered.
 These procedures avoid unexpected litters and provide important health benefits.
 They can also eliminate unwanted behaviors associated with mating, such as yowling when they’re in heat and running out of the house in search of a partner.

 For boy cats, neutering prevents testicular cancer, prostate cancer, and some hernias.
 For girl cats, it reduces the risk of breast cancer and prevents infections of the uterus, which are not uncommon in cats.

-Our friends at the American Society for the Prevention of Cruelty to Animals® (ASPCA®) offer a national database that you can use to search for adoptable cats and kittens available at shelters near you.
+Our strategic partner The American Society for the Prevention of Cruelty to Animals® (ASPCA®) offers a national database that you can use to search for adoptable cats and kittens available at shelters near you.
 If you live in the New York City area, you can also visit the ASPCA’s shelter on the Upper East Side of Manhattan.

-Each shelter or rescue may have its own specific adoption process, but it’s typically fairly simple.
-You may be asked to fill out an application, which can include proof of age and residency as well as pet ownership history.
+Each shelter or rescue may have a specific adoption process, but it’s typically fairly simple.
+You may have to fill out an application, which can include proof of age, residency, and pet ownership history.
 Some places have a 24-hour waiting period before you can bring your kitten home to give you time to think more about your decision and make sure you’re comfortable with it.

-You may also need to sign a contract that shows you agree to certain provision.
+You may also need to sign a contract that shows you agree to certain provisions.
 For instance, that you:

 The cost of adopting can be less than buying from a breeder or pet store.
-Typically, you’ll be asked to pay a fee to the shelter or rescue and help with any veterinary costs that may have been incurred during your kitten’s stay.
+Typically, you’ll pay a fee to the shelter or rescue and help with any veterinary costs that may have been incurred during your kitten’s stay.